This version was published, and is valid from, 2023/09/01

 Legal Ground for Processing

-Individual data, such as name, date of birth, gender, nationality, preferred language and photo
+Individual data, such as name, date of birth, social security number (or equivalent), gender, nationality, preferred language, and photo

-Contact data, such as home address, email and telephone number
+Contact data, such as work location, home address, email and telephone number

-Performance and evaluation data, such as personal and analytical tests in connection with recruitment processes
+Performance and evaluation data, such as evaluations and assessments in connection with previous and ongoing assignments

 Specifically about special categories of personal data